Kasturi Nivasa: Legacy

 The film is considered to be a milestone in Kannada cinema.
 The role of Ravi Varma, the protagonist played by Rajkumar is a character who upholds the values of life even it means his destruction; a person who is keen on retaining his character's purity and those morals he has cherished.
 The character became an inspiration for the protagonist, Siddhartha of the 2017 film Raajakumara which starred Rajkumar's son Puneeth.
 "Every character played by Dr Rajkumar...
 Some roles like that of Rajeeva's character in Bangarada Manushya and the one in Kasturi Nivasa, have attained greatness due to this.
 They are considered to be the topmost films in Dr Rajkumar's career.
-This is also one of the reasons why recently the released-film Raajakumara featuring Puneeth Rajkumar, has great similarities of those selfless acts of Annavru in Kasturi Nivasa and this instantly connected with the audience", said film historian Srinivas.
+This is also one of the reasons why the recently released film Raajakumara featuring Puneeth Rajkumar, has great similarities of those selfless acts of Annavru in Kasturi Nivasa and this instantly connected with the audience", said film historian Srinivas.
 The film was also noted for featuring the dove which has over the years attained a cult status and is noted for its special connection with the Rajkumar Family.
 Puneeth Rajkumar can also be seen with a dove in Raajkumara.
 Shivarajkumar, Rajkumar's eldest son was also seen with a dove in the 2022 film Bairagee.